0x9900/FT8Commander/README.md

 ## Usage:
   1. Install the **DXEntity** package `pip install DXEntity`
+  2. If you receive an error `ModuleNotFoundError: No module named 'yaml'`, it can be resolved by installing the `pyyaml` package: `pip install pyyaml`
-  2. Start WSJT-X
+  3. Start WSJT-X
-  3. In a terminal or powershell Go to the directory FT8Commander
+  4. In a terminal or powershell Go to the directory FT8Commander
-  4. Copy the `ft8ctrl.yaml.sample` into `ft8ctrl.yaml`
+  5. Copy the `ft8ctrl.yaml.sample` into `ft8ctrl.yaml`
-  5. Edit the configuration file and enter your information
+  6. Edit the configuration file and enter your information
-  6. Start the Python program:
+  7. Start the Python program:
    - On Linux or MacOS type `./ft8ctrl.py`
    - On Windows, in command mode or powershell type `python .\ft8ctl.py`
   7. Watch WSJT-X making contacts.